okorach/sonar-tools/README.md

   - QP not used by any projects
   - QP not used since more than 6 months
   - QP using deprecated rules
+  - More than 5 QP for a given language
 - Projects:
   - Projects provisioned but never analyzed
   - Projects not analyzed since 6 months (on any branch)